samueltang-x/bes/README.md

     `response.file.filter`: to specify how to find the name of response files from directory `data`, vaule should be separaterd with semicomma.
     Support values as below:

-        path: the URI path of request
-        body.imsi: the value of attribute imsi in body, (request.json).
+        path: the URI path of request (the slash '/' will be replaced with '-' as actual filename) body.imsi: the value of attribute imsi in body, (request.json).
 Multiple and nested attributes could be used. args.eid: the value of argment eid in query string.
 Multiple argments could be used.

+        for example, with config
+	        [factory/product]
+	        response.file.filter = path, args.id, body.category
+	    request GET /factory/product?id=123 -H 'content:type: application/json' -d '{"category":"IT"}' will try get response with content from file data/factory-product_123.json.

 ## setup development environment